I am blessed to have amazing teachers in this lifetime – from India, from South America, from the reservations of our own Turtle Island.

-I think of Ronnie, our Navaho guide for our vision quests in Canyon de Chelly.
+I think of Ronnie, our Navaho guide for our Wilderness Fasts in Canyon de Chelly.
 Ronnie died last year.
 But I cherish the memory of finding her and her partner Eleanor in my driveway one night after work.
 I live three miles up a dirt road about 25 miles from Santa Fe.
 They did not have my address.
 They had driven five hours from their home in Chinle, Arizona.

-I asked how on earth they had found me!
-“The Indian way” Ronnie said.
+I asked how on earth they had found me.
+“The Indian way,” Ronnie said.
 “Can we have some lemonade?”
 Over lemonade I learned about “the Indian way”.
 “First, we went to the gas station down by Pecos.”
 I replied that I didn’t do business there.
-“Yeah, they told me” said Ronnie.
+“Yeah, they told me,” said Ronnie.
 “So then I went to the post office, but it was closed.”
 “Then what?”
 I asked.
 “Well, we looked at a phone book at the store and found out you lived on La Cueva Road.”
 I answered, “That’s about three miles of dirt road with twenty houses on it.”

 “Yup.
 We remembered you had a green Isuzu,” she said.
-I responded saracastically, “Oh, sure, you drove into every driveway till you found a green Isuzu.”
+I responded sarcastically, “Oh, sure, you drove into every driveway till you found a green Isuzu.”
 “Yup, that’s how we found you.”
 Ronnie and Eleanor both found this story, and my disbelieving response, hilarious.

 As they drive away to a family reunion in Oklahoma, I stood there, stunned and grateful – that they had bothered to visit me, that they had taken the time to find me “the Indian way”.
 That night, I dreamed for hours of beautiful multicolored Navaho sand paintings…..